yarisvt/tyk-docs/tyk-docs/content/plugins/rich-plugins/grpc/write-grpc-plugin.md

 tyk-cli bundle build -output mybundle.zip -key mykey.pem
 ```

-For Tyk 2.8 use (the bundle functionaliy is integrated as part of the gateway binary, located in "/opt/tyk-gateway/bin/tyk` by default):
+For Tyk 2.8 and upwards use the bundle functionaliy integrated as part of the Tyk Gateway binary, located in "/opt/tyk-gateway/bin/tyk` by default:
 ```{.copyWrapper}
 tyk bundle build -output mybundle.zip -key mykey.pem
 ```